 - Keep repeating until 26-28C temperature is achieved and stable.

-- Using hot water and and a small amount of bleach – clean the seed container so it is sterilized.
+- Using HOT water and and a small amount of bleach or hydrogen peroxide – clean the seed container so it is sterilized.

 - Thoroughly wash your hands with soap.
 Cleaner is better.